-Jones and Lesley listened to over 200 possible song to record; "It's My Party" was the only one to make it to the "maybe" pile.
+Jones and Lesley listened to over two hundred possible song to record.
+"It's My Party" was the only one to make it to the 'maybe' pile.
 Little did Lesley know that song would be the biggest hit of her entire recording career!
-On March 30, 1963, she recorded the song.
+On March 30th, 1963, she recorded the song.
 Only one week later, while driving home from school, she heard her song on the radio and couldn't believe it.
 Unknown to Leslie, the "It's My Party" single was rush-released when Jones found out that Phil Spector had plans to record the same song with the Crystals.
 Quincy Jones had filled the teenager's sound with double-tracked vocals and intricate backup vocals and horns, and by May of 1963, the 17-year-old Lesley Gore had the number one hit in the nation.
 "It's My Party" became so popular, that, as was quite common in the sixties, the follow up to it was an answer song, a kind of continuation of the original story.
 "Judy's Turn To Cry" was written just for Lesley and it too became a Top 5 hit nation wide in the Summer of 1963.

-Lesley's first two hits are remembered the most, but much of her subsequent material was both more mature (or, perhaps more accurately, less immature) and stronger.
-The singles were also very well-produced, with orchestral arrangements (by Claus Ogermann) that hewed closer to mainstream pop than Phil Spector's Wall of Sound.
-Retrospectives of Quincy Jones' career usually downplay or omit his work with Gore, although it was among his most commercially successful; he's known now for recordings that are funkier.
-But his success with Gore did a lot to build his already impressive résumé within the industry.
+Lesley's first two hits are remembered the most, but much of her subsequent material was both more mature, or, perhaps more accurately, less immature, and stronger.
+The singles were also very well-produced, with orchestral arrangements by Claus Ogermann that hewed closer to mainstream Pop than Phil Spector's Wall of Sound.
+Retrospectives of Quincy Jones' career usually downplay or omit his work with Lesley Gore, although it was among his most commercially successful He's known now for recordings that are funkier, but his success with Gore did a lot to build his already impressive résumé within the industry.

 Lesley continued to appear on television and in concerts and in 2005 recorded "Ever Since", her first album of new material since the "Love Me By Name" LP in 1976.
 Three songs from that collection have been used in TV shows and films: "Better Angels" in CSI: Miami, "Words We Don't Say" in an episode of the TV series The L Word and "It's Gone" in the film Flannel Pajamas.
 In 2009, "Sunshine, Lollipops, and Rainbows" was featured in the film Cloudy with a Chance of Meatballs and was also used in The Simpsons episode Marge on the Lam.
 Target also used the song in its Australian TV ads in 2010.